Buzzsprout Review: Is It The Best For Podcasting In 2023?

 Podcasting is one of the biggest audience-attractors of today.
-And with over 55% of Americans tuning in, it’s going stronger than ever, with multiple podcast hosting platforms to consider.
+And with over 62% of Americans tuning in, it’s going stronger than ever, with multiple podcast hosting platforms to consider.

 That’s precisely where Buzzsprout comes in.

 Considered one of the leading podcast hosting platforms out there, Buzzsprout has cemented its place in the podcasting ecosystem.

 But is it really the best platform for podcasting this year?

 That’s what I’m going to explore in today’s Buzzsprout review.

 So, if you’re planning to shift to a new hosting platform or are just beginning to think about jumping on the podcasting bandwagon, this is the piece you need to read.

 As I’ve already mentioned above, the podcast audience is enormous.
 And to tap into it, you need to sign up with a suitable podcast hosting service, like Buzzsprout.

 Put simply, it’s a web-based service that you can use to host and store your podcast episodes.